 But remember that acting as a brokerage is the traditional territory of full-service and discount brokerage firms.
 These firms have decades of experience more than banks, and their processes and technologies are far more sophisticated and mature.

-If you simply don’t want to deal with opening brokerage account and willing to do long-term investing in a less than ideal condition, then you could invest through your bank.
+If you don’t want to open a brokerage account and willing to do long-term investing in a less than ideal condition, then you could invest through your bank.

 Why Investing Through Your Bank is a Big Mistake